- CLASS: Aves (Birds)

 What makes owls so mysterious to us?
 They have had a powerful hold on the human imagination across centuries and cultures, appearing as warnings of doom and as symbols of wisdom.
 Of course, we know that most are nocturnal, and their nighttime habits may make them seem scary or spooky to us.
 We think of them flying silently over churchyards, and their eyes seem to glow in the dark.
 But there’s nothing supernatural about the acute hearing and sight of owls.
 Far from fearing them, we should appreciate owls as competent predators that hunt mice and other rodents, helping to maintain a balance in nature.

 While most of us have no problem identifying an owl—just look for that round face, sharp, hooked bill, and large eyes—it’s not as easy to distinguish between different kinds of owls.
-Even scientists have trouble placing some species in the two family groups: barn owls and typical owls.
+Even scientists have trouble placing some of them into the correct family group: barn owls or "typical" owls.
 You have to look carefully at their facial disc (for example, all barn owls have a heart-shaped facial disc, whereas typical owls have a round one), their feet, and whether or not they have ear tufts.
-Look for owls near your home, and see if you can identify local species.
+Look for owls near your home, and see if you can identify your local owls.

 Everything about an owl’s body makes it the ideal bird for night living.
 An owl has the best night vision of any animal, and its hearing is nearly as acute.